smarthomeNG/plugins/kodi/README.md

 This attribute is mandatory.
 You have to provide the IP address of the Kodi system.

 #### port
-You could specify a port to connect to.
-By default port 9090 is used.
+The port to connect to.
+This must be Kodi's TCP port not its HTTP port (see [Kodi JSON-RPC API(http://kodi.wiki/?title=JSON-RPC_API)].
+Ddefault is 9090.

 ### items.conf (deprecated) / items.yaml